-Channel 6 is Knoxville’s first television station.
-For more than 50 years, it’s been an innovator, leader and trusted source for quality programming and community service.
-Under the ownership of Young Broadcasting of Knoxville, Inc. that commitment continues today.
+WATE 6 On Your Side is Knoxville’s first television station.
+For more than 60 years, it’s been an innovator, leader and trusted source for quality programming and community service.
+Under the ownership of Nexstar Media Group that commitment continues today.

 WATE began as WROL-TV with its first telecast on October 1, 1953.
 From the beginning, the station pioneered local programs that served the community, including Mary Starr’s Homemaker Show and TV Classroom Quiz.

-WATE quickly outgrew its facilities in those early years.
-In 1962, the station purchased Greystone, a mansion built for Major Eldad Cicero Camp, a Union officer in the Civil War, as well as a Knoxville lawyer and entrepreneur.
+Quickly outgrowing their facilities, the station purchased Greystone in 1962.
+The mansion was built for Major Eldad Cicero Camp, a Union officer in the Civil War, as well as a Knoxville lawyer and entrepreneur.

-WATE was the first TV station in Knoxville to embrace the Internet as a way to communicate information to the public.
-The station’s Web site, WATE.com, was also the first in Knoxville to provide locally reported news whenever it breaks; complete weather information; and thorough, in-depth coverage of high school sports.
+WATE was also the first TV station in Knoxville to embrace the internet as a way to communicate information to the public.
+The station’s web site, WATE.com, was also the first in Knoxville to provide locally reported news whenever it breaks; complete weather information; and thorough, in-depth coverage of high school sports.